wangcmath/wangcmath.github.io/_pages/about.md

 # Recent News
 ---

 - Sep.
-2024, our work on Minimizing Quotient Regularization Model was accepted by Inverse Problems and Imaging.
+2024, our work on "OwMatch: Conditional Self-Labeling with Consistency for Open-world Semi-Supervised Learning" was accepted by NeurIPS; our work on "Minimizing Quotient Regularization Model" was accepted by Inverse Problems and Imaging.

 - Aug.
 2024, our work on Poissonian Image Restoration via the L1/L2-based minimization was accepted by Journal of Scientific Computing.